 Unique Identifiers FAQs

-A: The National Provider Identifier (NPI) was adopted and became effective May 23, 2007 as the standard unique health identifier for health care providers to carry out a requirement in the Health Insurance Portability and Accountability Act of 1996 (HIPAA) for the adoption of such a standard.
-An entity who meets the definition of a “health care provider” – that is, any provider of medical or other health services, and any other person or organization that furnishes, bills, or is paid for health care in the normal course of business – is eligible to receive a provider ID, or NPI.
+A: An entity who meets the definition of a “health care provider” – that is, any provider of medical or other health services, and any other person or organization that furnishes, bills, or is paid for health care in the normal course of business – is eligible to receive an NPI.
 Under HIPAA, a covered health care provider is any provider who transmits health information in electronic form in connection with a transaction for which standards have been adopted.
-These covered health care providers must obtain an NPI and use this number in all HIPAA transactions, in accordance with the instructions in the adopted Implementation Guides/TR3 Reports.
-The NPI may also be used on paper claims, but HIPAA does not govern that method of submitting claims.
+These covered health care providers must obtain an NPI and use this number in all HIPAA transactions.
+The NPI may also be used on paper claims, but HIPAA does not govern that method of submitting paper claims.
 In general, health care providers include hospitals, nursing homes, ambulatory care facilities, durable medical equipment suppliers, clinical laboratories, pharmacies, and many other “institutional” type providers; physicians, dentists, psychologists, pharmacists, nurses, chiropractors and many other health care practitioners and professionals; group practices, health maintenance organizations, and others.
-For more information and white papers about health care providers, including atypical providers, visit the CMS website at: National Provider Identifier Standard (NPI).
+For more information, visit the CMS website at: National Provider Identifier Standard (NPI).

 A: A health plan (as defined in 45 CFR 160.103) is an individual plan or group health plan that provides or pays the cost of medical care.
 The term “payer” is an industry term and may include a health plan, but may also designate other entities that do not meet the definition of a health plan, such as a third party administrator (TPA).